Sewer Camera Inspection in Seattle, WA (Side Sewer & Sewer Scope Inspections)

 When should I schedule a sewer inspection?

-What problems can a camera inspection find?
+What problems can a sewer camera inspection find?

-Do I get a video and summary?
+Do I get video footage and a summary?

 Does a sewer inspection require permits in Seattle?